giampierosalvi/AffordancesAndSpeech/README.md

 The ASR code will be added to this repository after cleaning up.

 ## Changes
-The code has been updated in November 2017 to support soft evidence.
+The code has been updated in November 2017 to support new studies.
+The main difference are:
+* support for soft evidence
+* code to generate written descriptions of experiments according to a formal grammar given a probability distribution of words estimated by the affordance-word model.

 The code should be backward compatible to the 2012 experiment.

 ## Contents
 `bayesian_net`: